What is network monitoring?

 What is network security monitoring?

-The last, but certainly not the least, subset of network monitoring is network security monitoring.
-With the increased reliance on networks of companies in every industry, the quality and quantity of data that is exchanged through them also increased.
+The last but certainly not least subset of network monitoring is network security monitoring.
+With the increased reliance on networks of companies in every industry, the quality and quantity of data that is exchanged through them has also increased.
 Sensitive data are present on any network and need to be protected.
 Ensuring their safety from unauthorized eyes is of primary importance.

 Getting started with network monitoring

-With all the benefits and importance of network monitoring, it is clear that the question should not be why, but how.
+With all the benefits and importance of network monitoring, it is clear that the question should not be why monitoring but how.
 There are countless network monitoring services, with plenty of different features and focuses.
 To choose one, it is important to be aware of what they can monitor, what network monitoring protocols are supported, and how they monitor the network.
-Technical differences, like an agentless or agent-based monitoring solution or using vendor APIs to collect metrics, have to be considered as well before settling with one particular network monitoring software.
+Technical differences, like an agentless or agent-based monitoring solution or using vendor APIs to collect metrics, are to be considered as well before deciding on a particular network monitoring software solution.

 These are the fundamental, technical, deciding aspects for getting started with network monitoring.
 We will discuss them one by one in the following sections.